What are Nicola Bulley’s ‘specific vulnerabilities’ as police reveal new details

-What are Nicola Bulley’s ‘specific vulnerabilities’ as police reveal new details about missing dog walker?
+What could Nicola Bulley’s ‘specific vulnerabilities’ be as police reveal new details about missing mother?

 Lancashire Police said they were made aware of the mother of two’s ‘specific vulnerabilities’ after speaking to her partner, Paul Ansell

-Missing dog walker Nicola Bulley had “specific vulnerabilities”, Lancashire Police confirmed in a press conference today.
+Missing dog walker Nicola Bulley had “specific vulnerabilities”, Lancashire Police confirmed in a press conference.

-In a press conference held today, senior investigating officer Detective Superintendent Rebecca Smith said Ms Bulley was graded as a “high-risk” missing person when she was reported missing on 27 January.
+In a press conference, senior investigating officer Detective Superintendent Rebecca Smith said Ms Bulley was graded as a “high-risk” missing person when she was reported missing on 27 January.

 “As soon as she was reported missing, following the information that was provided to the police by her partner Paul, and based on a number of specific vulnerabilities that we were made aware of, Nicola was graded as high-risk.
 That is normal in a missing person investigation with the information we were in possession of,” Smith said: